amogh9792/BNP_Paribas/README.md

 ## Project Structure
 The project is structured as follows:

-- `data/`: Contains the dataset provided by BNP Paribas Cardif.
-- `src/`: Contains the source code for the project.
+- `source/`: Contains the source code for the project.
   - `data_ingestion.py`: Module for ingesting the dataset.
   - `data_validation.py`: Module for validating the dataset.
   - `data_transformation.py`: Module for transforming and preprocessing the dataset.